Lo Mei-ling

-Loh Meei-ling (羅美玲; born 1 May 1969) is a Malaysian-born Taiwanese politician and educator.
+Loh Meei-ling (羅美玲 (Luó Měilíng); born 1 May 1969) is a Malaysian-born Taiwanese politician and educator.
 She was a member of the Nantou County Council from 2014 to 2020, when she was elected to the 10th Legislative Yuan.
 Lo followed Lin Li-chan as the second immigrant to Taiwan to serve as a member of the Legislative Yuan.

 Early life and education

 Lo was born in Malaysia on 1 May 1969.
 She attended Pay Fong Middle School before immigrating to Taiwan in 1987 to study geography at National Taiwan Normal University, where she graduated with a Bachelor of Arts in the subject.
 Lo then earned a Master of Business Administration (M.B.A.) from Providence University and a Ph.D. in finance from the National Changhua University of Education.
 Her doctoral dissertation was titled, "A study of biases in cross-strait primary school textbooks: Taiwan and mainland China" (Chinese: 兩岸小學語文教科書之世界觀研究).
 She acquired Taiwanese citizenship through marriage to a Taiwanese national.